telavivmakers/geek_code/README.md

 The broad categories encoded are: Geek of, Wetware, Computers, Politics, Entertainment, Lifestyle.
 Most have subcategories and you can answer at any level of detail desired, thus eg. U++ indicates someone highly interested/proficient in Unix, while ULDU++ indicates someone into Unix/Linux/Debian/Ubuntu (each additional step is a derivative of the previous step).
 Multiple subcategories can be indicated with a forward slash, e.g GCS/GM indicates a Geek of Computer Science and Math.

 Some categories will be irrelevant, so ignore them.
-Some of the qualifiers will not match with you exactly, so choose that qualifier that most closely matches you.
+Some of the qualifiers may not match you exactly, so choose the qualifier that most closely matches you.

-Given a set of category/qualifier strings for any of the above (skip anything you dont want to answer/not relevant/classified/unknown/indeterminate/etc).
+Given a set of category/qualifier strings for any of the above (skip anything you don't want to answer/not relevant/classified/unknown/indeterminate/etc).

 It's time to assemble your code for displaying to the world.
-Take the substrings and concatenate with a space between.
+Take the substrings and concatenate them with a space between them.
 When completed, it will look something like the following:

 ```
 GCS^/GM^ A++(a?)
 B_:--:+:-:+ C++(C-) D+:+ CM++(++++) MW11_(++) ULD++++$ MC-- Lbash+++/LC#+/Lj+/Lpy++/Lvb IO+++:---(+) G:exarobibliologist E++ H+ PGP PSG PE TDW+/TEX+++/THRO++++/TMON+++/TOB+++/TSTsnw+++/TSTld+++/TSTdsc-- RPG+++(*)>$ BK+++ KX+++ INTJ-A R-- he/him+++
 ```

 A GEEK CODE BLOCK parodies the output created by PGP, and attempts to universalize how you will see the Geek Code around the net.
-Line breaks can be added if needed (but
+Line breaks can be added if needed (but are not necessary).

 ```
 -----BEGIN GEEK CODE BLOCK VERSION 5.1-----